 The County retains an independent certified public accounting firm for a continuous independent audit of all financial transactions of the County.
-The last audit was for the fiscal year ended December 31, 2017 and is incorporated by reference hereto as "APPENDIX - F".
+The last audit was for the fiscal year ended December 31, 2019 and has been filed with the Electronic Municipal Market Access Website ("EMMA") and is also incorporated by reference hereto as "APPENDIX - F".
 Certain summary financial information may also be found in the Appendices to this Official Statement.